 - Internet use is limited to one hour guaranteed daily, with two additional hours granted in 15-minute increments, so long as there is no one waiting.

 - Information may not be saved to the hard drive.
 Please bring a USB flash drive if you wish to save work.
 The librarian has a flash drive you can borrow to facilitate emailing work to yourself.
+The library is not responsible for lost files or “glitches” with documents.

 - Misuse or abuse of computers, or refusal to abide by staff requests, will result in immediate suspension of Internet privileges.